Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260/README.md

 ```

 Configure the ROOTFS content:

-Enter the following command and exit (no chnages required)
+Enter the following command and exit (no changes required)
 ```bash
 petalinux-config -c rootfs
 ```